Beyoncé: Musical style

 Beyoncé's music is primarily R&B, pop, and hip-hop, and also incorporates elements of soul and funk.
-With continuous musical reinventions, Beyoncé has been described as a musical "chameleon" by publications such as Vox and Billboard.
+Known for her frequent artistic reinventions, Beyoncé has been described as a musical "chameleon" by publications such as Vox and Billboard.
 Expanding beyond the hip-hop and R&B sound she featured in her previous two albums—Dangerously in Love and B'Day—I Am...
 Sasha Fierce incorporates a 1980s electropop- and Europop-imbued sound, featuring instruments such as synthesizers and the acoustic guitar.
 With the album 4, she expanded her use of soul and hip-hop compared to earlier work.
 Drawing from 1970s funk, 1980s pop, and 1990s soul influences, 4 featured elements of hard rock, reggae, and adult contemporary.
-Minimalism inspired Beyoncé's self-titled album, which employed emotive falsetto and often braggadocio, using fragmented song structures that rejected traditional pop formats in favor of atmosphere.
+Minimalism inspired Beyoncé's eponymous album, which employed fragmented song structures that rejected traditional pop formats in favor of atmosphere.
 Lemonade incorporated a broader range of genres, including rock, country, gospel, reggae, and blues.

 The Lion King: The Gift was conceived as a record rooted in cultural celebration.
 As such, Beyoncé recruited artists and producers from across the African continent and explored genres such as Afropop and gqom.
 Delving into disco, ballroom culture, and 1990s club sounds, Renaissance extensively made use of four-on-the-floor beats and pulsating synths, with interpolations of queer and Black dance music pioneers.
-Beyoncé conceived Cowboy Carter as a multi-genre reclamation of Americana music.
-The country and gospel-tinged epic features instrumentation such as the accordion, harmonica, acoustic guitar, and banjo.
+Cowboy Carter was conceived as a country-rooted album that fuses R&B, pop, rock, folk, and Americana music; its soundscape includes pedal steel, accordion, harmonica, acoustic guitar, and banjo.
 Although she mainly records in English, Beyoncé released Spanish-language tracks for Irreemplazable (2007)—a Spanish reissue of songs from B'Day.